Ascher176/CSE110/index.md

 ## Pets

-My family has 2 pets:
+My family has 2 pets.
+They mean a lot to me so I thought that I would share about them on this page too:

 - Vuka: